liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Seed_treatment/16S/Community_analysis_in_R.md

 ---
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```
+**Considering the significant impacts of compartment, soybean development (Time) and seed fungicide treatment impacts will be analyzed after subset phyloseq to corresponding compartment**

 ## Treatment and soybean development impacts difference among compartments